 Your girlfriend’s grandma only speaks Spanish, and you’d like to get to know her better.
 Aside from all the cool things you can learn from someone who actually made it through adulthood without Tinder, abuelita can probably share some really embarrassing stories from your girlfriend’s childhood.
 Like, for example, the time she pressed the emergency stop button on the mall escalator in the early 90s, causing a massive human-domino-chain-reaction that ended with a woman being impaled on a Tickle Me Elmo doll (Okay, so “impaled” is perhaps too strong a word.
 Let’s just say that she was tickled — to death).
 Note: no one was actually tickled, and certainly not to death.

-5. Making mom proud
+5. Making Mom Proud

 Isn’t it time your mother was able to talk about you without her sentences ending in, “and that’s why Andrew owes the government $125,000.”
 Sure it is.
 And if your mom’s anything like my mom (a kimono maker living with the !Kung people on the edge of the Kalahari Desert), she’ll love bragging to her friends about your serious language skills.
 So next Mother’s Day, rather than macaroni picture frames or same-day-delivery bouquets, give your mom the gift of bragging rights — after all, the !Kung people have 32 different ways to say, “My son learned a foreign language and I’m proud of him.”
-(Note: they totally don’t, but wouldn’t it be great if they did?!)
+(Note: they totally don’t, but wouldn’t it be great if they did?)

-and will totally improve your clown-painting abilities .
-If NOT getting to experience any one of these things is any reason, then start learning a language today!
-Don’t wait!
+So don’t wait!
 Do it before the end of this sentence even!
 Oh wait, if you’re reading this sentence it means you didn’t start before the end of that last sentence, which means it’s already too late!
 Wait no, that’s ridiculous — it’s never too late!
 Do it now!